 This directorate is responsible for the administration of the municipality.
-The position for manager is currently vacant but Maricia Pienaar is currently Acting in this particular department.
+The position for manager is currently vacant.
 The Unit is responsible for the following:

 - Communications and Customer Care

 - Administration

 - Human resources

 - Registry

 - Municipal building/facilities

 - Legal matters

 - Access Control

 - Information and Communication Technology

 - Fleet Management